mozilla/PyBrowserID/browserid/tests/certs/README.txt

-This directory contains verious self-signed TLS certificates, used for testing the secure_urlopen function for PyVEP.
+This directory contains verious self-signed TLS certificates, used for testing the secure_urlopen function for PyBrowserID.